sharife/goldenthread-v2/site/content/about/people/_index.md

         support the sharing of diverse stories of the Middle East.
       image: /img/archive/2017/12/Novick-Rebecca.jpg
       name: Rebecca Novick
-    - bio: "<strong>Torange Yeghiazarian</strong> (Executive Artistic Director;
-        *she/her*) founded Golden Thread in 1996 where she launched such visionary programs as ReOrient Festival &#038; Forum, Middle East America (in partnership with the Lark and Silkroad Rising), Islam 101 (with Hafiz Karmali), New Threads, and the Fairytale Players.
-Torange’s plays include ISFAHAN BLUES, 444 DAYS, THE FIFTH STRING: ZIRYAB’S PASSAGE TO CORDOBA, and CALL ME MEHDI.
-Awards include the Gerbode-Hewlett Playwright Commission Award (ISFAHAN BLUES) and a commission by the Islamic Cultural Center of Northern California (THE FIFTH STRING).
-Her short play CALL ME MEHDI is published in the anthology “Salaam.
-Peace: An Anthology of Middle Eastern-American Drama,” TCG 2009.
-She adapted the poem, I SELL SOULS by Simin Behbehani to the stage, and directed the premieres of OUR ENEMIES: LIVELY SCENES OF LOVE AND COMBAT and SCENIC ROUTES by Yussef El Guindi, THE MYTH OF CREATION by Sadegh Hedayat, TAMAM by Betty Shamieh, STUCK by Amir Al-Azraki and VOICE ROOM by Reza Soroor, amongst others.
-Her articles on contemporary theatre in Iran have been published in The Drama Review (2012), American Theatre Magazine (2010), and Theatre Bay Area Magazine (2010), and HowlRound.
-Torange has contributed to the Encyclopedia of Women and Islamic Cultures and Cambridge World Encyclopedia of Stage Actors.
-Born in Iran and of Armenian heritage, Torange holds a Master’s degree in Theatre Arts from San Francisco State University.
-Torange has been recognized by Theatre Bay Area and is one of Theatre Communication Group’s Legacy Leaders of Color.
-She was honored by the Cairo International Theatre Festival (2016) and the Symposium on Equity in the Entertainment Industry (2017)."
-      image: /img/archive/2014/03/torange_headshot_tfs.jpg
-      name: Torange Yeghiazarian
     - bio: <strong>Murrey Nelson</strong> *(she/her)* is the Director of Development
         for Chanticleer, a 39-year-old men’s a cappella group based in San Francisco.
 Following 20 years in the for-profit sector, primarily doing